xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Crest secures FCDO funding to help overseas countries increase their cyber-readiness**

-Crest, the not-for-profit organisation that supports the UK's cyber security sector, has secured funding from the Foreign, Commonwealth & Development Office (FCDO) to help overseas countries increase their cyber-readiness.
+**London, UK – 15th March 2023** – Crest, the not-for-profit organisation for cyber security professionals, has been awarded funding from the FCDO's Cyber Security Capacity Building Programme to deliver a new initiative aimed at helping overseas countries increase their cyber-readiness.

-The funding will be used to deliver a range of capacity building programmes, including:

-* Training for government officials on cyber security best practices
-* Development of national cyber security strategies
+The project, entitled 'Enhancing Cyber Security Capacity in Developing Countries', will see Crest working with partners in Ghana, Kenya, and Nigeria to deliver a range of activities designed to improve the cyber security skills and knowledge of government officials, law enforcement agencies, and businesses.

+Activities will include:

-* Establishment of cyber security incident response teams
+* **Training and workshops:** Crest will deliver training on a range of cyber security topics, including cyber threat intelligence, incident response, and digital forensics.
+* **Mentoring and support:** Crest will provide mentoring and support to government officials and law enforcement agencies to help them develop and implement effective cyber security strategies.
-* Support for the development of a cyber security industry

-The programmes will be delivered in partnership with local organisations in the recipient countries, and will be tailored to the specific needs of each country.
+* **Developing national cyber security strategies:** Crest will work with governments to develop and implement national cyber security strategies that are tailored to the specific needs of each country.

-The announcement of the funding comes at a time when the threat of cyber attacks is growing globally.
-In 2021, there were an estimated 39 million cyber attacks on businesses in the UK alone.
-The cost of cyber crime to the global economy is estimated to be £4 trillion per year.
+The initiative will be delivered over a three-year period and is expected to reach over 1,000 people.

+**Ian Glover, CEO of Crest, said:**

-"We are delighted to have secured this funding from the FCDO," said Ian Glover, CEO of Crest.
-"This investment will allow us to make a real difference in helping overseas countries to improve their cyber-readiness."
+"We are delighted to have been awarded this funding from the FCDO.
+This project will allow us to use our expertise and experience to help overseas countries improve their cyber-readiness and protect themselves from the growing threat of cybercrime.

-"The threat of cyber attacks is a global one, and it is important that we work together to address it," said Nigel Casey, Minister of State for Foreign, Commonwealth & Development Affairs.
-"This funding will help Crest to deliver vital training and support to help overseas countries protect their critical infrastructure, businesses and citizens from cyber threats."

-The funding will be used to deliver programmes in a number of countries, including:

-* **Ghana:** Training for government officials on cyber security best practices
-* **Kenya:** Support for the development of a national cyber security strategy
-* **Nigeria:** Establishment of a cyber security incident response team
-* **South Africa:** Development of a cyber security industry association
+"We believe that everyone has the right to be safe online, and we are committed to working with our partners to make the internet a more secure place for everyone."

+**Sarah Taylor, Head of the FCDO's Cyber Security Capacity Building Programme, said:**

+"We are pleased to be working with Crest on this important initiative.
+The project will help to build the cyber security capacity of developing countries and make them more resilient to cyber threats.

+"This is a key part of the FCDO's commitment to promoting a safe and secure cyberspace."

+**About Crest**

-Crest is a not-for-profit organisation that supports the UK's cyber security sector.
-Crest provides a range of services to its members, including:
+Crest is the not-for-profit organisation for cyber security professionals.
+Crest's mission is to advance the cyber security profession and make the internet a safer place for everyone.
+Crest provides a range of services to its members, including training, certification, and networking opportunities.

-* Training and certification
-* Networking and events
-* Research and development
-* Policy and advocacy

-Crest is a member of the UK Cyber Security Council, and works closely with government and industry to improve the UK's cyber security capabilities.
+**About the FCDO's Cyber Security Capacity Building Programme**

+The FCDO's Cyber Security Capacity Building Programme is a £5 million fund that aims to build the cyber security capacity of developing countries.
+The programme is managed by the FCDO's Cyber and Tech Security Directorate.

+**Media contact**

+For further information, please contact:

+**Crest**
+Helen O'Neill
+Communications Manager
+helen.oneill@crest-approved.org
++44 (0)20 7427 9200

+**FCDO**
+Press Office
+pressoffice@fcdo.gov.uk
++44 (0)20 7008 3100

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)